AMERICAN STUDIES THESIS

 Undergraduates learn over the years to write “one draft wonders.”
 In such an endeavor, one keeps a paper in one’s head and writes it shortly before it is due.
 Step One is to realize that you will be writing at least three “drafts” of your honors thesis.
 This is because in a major research project you typically learn the point of your argument as you write, meaning as you explore the nuances of your data.
-In order for you to complete an acceptable senior thesis by next May, you would be expected to produce a “spew” draft by mid-December, a real first draft by late February, and a second draft by mid-April.
-This means, and note this well, that you would need to complete your data collection process by December 1 at the absolute latest.

 Before you leave for summer vacation you will need to be well started on your thesis.
-This means that by the end of the sixth week of the spring quarter of junior year you should submit to the program director a thesis prospectus that outlines the area you want to study and potential research questions in this area.
+This means that by the end of the sixth week of the spring quarter of junior year you should submit to the program director a thesis topic that outlines the area you want to study and revise potential research questions in this area.
 You should include a preliminary bibliography that reflects a fairly thorough search of books and journal articles in your topic area.
-Your prospectus should outline a methodology for studying your research question.
+You should outline a methodology for studying your research question.
 In order to complete this assignment you will need, most importantly, an ADVISOR.
 You need to start that courtship process early.

 Finally, the advisor should be prepared to provide the program director with an evaluation of a students' request for research funds.